dishantroland2025/ClearVision-Turbidity-Resilient-GAN/README.md

 The ClearVision framework is built around a **lightweight physics-informed GAN architecture** designed to restore visibility in highly turbid underwater environments.

+### Generator

+The generator is designed to recover visibility from sediment-scattered imagery while maintaining computational efficiency for real-time operation.
+It incorporates:

+- **Depth-weighted attenuation modeling** to compensate for scattering effects.
+- **CIELAB color constraints** to stabilize color restoration.
+- **Edge-aware reconstruction** to preserve structural details in degraded scenes.

 <p align="center">
   <img src="docs/architecture.png" width="95%">
 </p>